Jennifer Jo is a flutist and educator based in Los Angeles.

-Jennifer has most recently won First Prizes in the San Francisco Flute Society Competition, Sacramento Flute Club Competition, South Carolina Flute Society Competition, and the Carnegie Mellon University School of Music Concerto Competition, which allowed her to appear as a concerto soloist in two concerts and record a CD.
+Jennifer has recently won 1st Prizes in the 2021 SoCal Philharmonic Concerto Competition, 2019 San Francisco Flute Society Competition, 2019 South Carolina Flute Society Competition, 2020 Sacramento Flute Club Competition, and the 2016-17 Carnegie Mellon University School of Music Concerto Competition, which allowed her to appear as the concerto soloist and record a CD.

 She also won top prizes in the 2022 Berkeley Piano Club Van Waynen Comp, 2021 New Jersey Flute Society Young Artist Comp, 2021 Florida Flute Association Young Artist Comp, 2016 National YoungArts Comp, the 2016 Yamaha Young Performing Artists Comp, Junior Bach Festival, and was a Finalist in the Jefferson Symphony Orchestra Concerto Competition.

 She will be performing Reinecke Concerto as a soloist with the Southern California Philharmonic in 2022.

 Jennifer made her solo debut at Carnegie Hall Weill Recital Hall at the age of 16 after winning the American Protege International Concerto Competition.
 As an active orchestral and chamber musician, she has performed with the Los Angeles Philharmonic under Gustavo Dudamel at the Walt Disney Concert Hall.
 She has received summer fellowships to perform as Principal Flute in the John F. Kennedy Center, Tanglewood Seiji Ozawa Hall, Davies Symphony Hall, Carnegie Hall, and venues in Switzerland and France.
 She has also performed with the New York Flutists in Manhattan and is a substitute flutist with the New World Symphony.

 Jennifer is currently a Master's of Music student in the studio of